instantiator/json-to-smart-csv/README.md

     "rules": // array of rules defining columns
     [
         {
-            "path": "<string>" // relative path to the field in the current object "target": "<string>" // name of the column in the target CSV file "interpretation": "<string>" // how to interpret the value of the field (see below) "children": [] // optional array of rules to apply to nested objects and lists }
+            "path": "<string>", // relative path to the field in the current object "target": "<string>", // name of the column in the target CSV file "interpretation": "<string>", // how to interpret the value of the field (see below) "children": [] // optional array of rules to apply to nested objects and lists }
     ]